Carvins Cove: Hours of Operation | Maps | Fees

 - Swimming and camping are not permitted.

 - A day or annual pass may be purchased at any of the three entrances to the Cove.
-Upon entering Reservoir Road, one may purchase their passes from the Security Office; from either the Bennett Springs or the Timberview Road entrance, passes are easily obtained via the trail lock-box and pass self service system.
+Upon entering Reservoir Road, one may purchase their passes from the security office near the boat dock.
+From either the Bennett Springs or the Timberview Road parking areas passes are easily obtained via the trail lock-box and pass self service system.
 Fees are $2 per day or an annual pass for $20 (cash or check only, no credit cards).

 - To reserve the picnic shelter and learn more about certain restrictions concerning use of the reservoir, contact the Boat Dock offices at (540) 563-9170.